Codecademy/docs/content/swiftui/concepts/gestures/gestures.md

   - 'path/iOS-path'
 ---

-Views can respond to your tap,drags,pinches and other gestures.
-Just by adding **Gesture** modifer to your View.
+Views can respond to taps, drags, pinches and other gestures just by adding **Gesture** modifiers to your View.

 ## Tap Gestures